speer-technologies/ios-assessment/README.md

         4. Description
         5. Follower count, i.e. *X followers*
         6. Following count, i.e. *X following*
-2. A view which displays a list of the user's followers and who they're following
+2. A view which displays a list of the user's followers, as well as a view for who they're following
-    - We should be able to navigate to this view by tapping on the follower/following counts from 5 and 6 above.
+    - We should be able to navigate to this view by tapping on the follower/following counts
     - If a user in this list is tapped, it should navigate us to their profile view
 3. The ability to navigate backwards through the navigation stack

-Show us what you can do in no more than 48 hours.
+Show us what you can do in no more than 24 hours.
 Keep a log of the time spent and include it with your submission.
 Note that there are no designs to follow for this assessment, so you have creative freedom when it comes to the layout and so on.

 ##### Bonus features